meharbhamrah/CSKeywords/README.md

 - OSI Model (7 Layers): A conceptual framework for understanding network communication, divided into seven layers, including Physical, Data Link, Network, Transport, Session, Presentation, and Application layers.

 - DNS (Domain Name System): A system that translates domain names (e.g., www.example.com) into IP addresses for routing and connectivity.

+- Network Packet: A network packet is a formatted unit of data carried by a packet-switched network.

+- Packet Switching is a method of grouping data into packets that are transmitted over a digital network.

 - TCP/IP (Transmission Control Protocol/Internet Protocol): A suite of protocols used for internet communication, with TCP managing data transfer reliability and IP handling addressing and routing.

 - URL (Uniform Resource Locator): A standardized web address format used to identify resources on the internet.